EMC CORPORATION – ARC FLASH STUDY

 EMC requested we conduct an arc flash study at their plant.
 Our engineers came to site and conducted a full survey of the electrical infrastructure including MV/LV equipment, power transformers, backup generators, motors, cables and protection equipment.

 The EMC site is quite a large installation, with almost 300 boards to be assessed.
 A careful evaluation of current onsite documentation was required to ensure there were no gaps and the model could be built accurately.
-Much of the onsite protection equipment is old, requiring specialised power system modelling capabilities to create.
+Much of the onsite protection equipment is old, requiring specialised power system modelling capabilities.

 HOW WE HELPED